 The two teams were therefore separated by a third and final card, namely Haven.
 If the pistol-round was in favour of XERXIA, the next 4 rounds were won by FPX.
 Nevertheless, the Thai team won the next 3 rounds to come back to the score.
 At the end of this phase, FPX was more efficient.
 For the first time since the beginning of the match, the structure leads at the changeover, 7 to 5.
 The opponent's response was not long in coming, as XERXIA won the next two rounds to come back to the score.
 Thereafter, the two teams would trade wins and losses, so that by round 20, they were still tied, 10-10.
 Again, FPX proved to be strong in the last rounds and managed to score 3 more points in a row.
 The card ended with a final score of 13-10.

 This first international experience did not leave the FunPlus Phoenix players indifferent.
-During the post-match interview, ANGE1The FPX captain expressed his joy at finally participating in a LAN of this level:
+During the post-match interview, ANGE1, FPX captain expressed his joy at finally participating in a LAN of this level:

-For the players individually, and for us as a team first of all, I consider this tournament a great experience.
-It's the first LAN for FPX, it's the first LAN for many players, so it was a great game.
-Very close, overtime, a lot of clutch, I enjoyed it a lot.
+For the players individually and for us as a team so, first of all, I look at this tournament as a great experience.
+It's the first LAN for FPX, it's the first LAN for a lot of players, so it was a great game.
+Very close, overtimes, lots of clutches, I enjoyed it a lot.
 I hope we learn a lot from it.
-I would have preferred a 2-0 but still, it's good.ANGE1
+I would prefer a 2-0 but, still, it's fine.ANGE1

-Guild Esports gets first playoff slot (Group A)
+Guild Esports gets first playoffs slot (Group A)